Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 Varnish cache server
 ```

-* If continuing to test on your `Local`, please review the section below `How to verify that Varnish is working` for available testing methods.
+* If continuing to test on your Local, please review the section below `How to verify that Varnish is working` for available testing methods.

-* Once satisfied that everything is running properly on your `Local`, move onto the `Deployment to Production and Staging` section.
+* Once satisfied that everything is running properly on your Local, move onto the `Deployment to Production and Staging` section.

 ---

 #### Deployment to Production and Staging

-* Once satisfied that everything is running properly on your `Local`, you'll need to commit all remaining ISLE config changes as well to push upstream to your `Production` instance.
-While you can keep Varnish running on your local, we suggest that you instead back out the ISLE config changes on your `Local` and only keep them on `Production`.
+* Once satisfied that everything is running properly on your Local, you'll need to commit all remaining ISLE config changes as well to push upstream to your Production instance.
+While you can keep Varnish running on your local, we suggest that you instead back out the ISLE config changes on your Local and only keep them on Production.

 * Commit the changed files to your ISLE git repository.
   * Navigate to the root of your ISLE project via a terminal or git GUI client.